ThinkDataEd/curriculum/docs/unit2/lesson9.md

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
 Students will consider a four-sided die and imagine rolling it 20 times.
-They should sketch a histogram of (a) the ideal, expected outcome, (b) an outcome that they think is “realistic,” and (c) an outcome they might see if the die were biased to produce more 4’s.
+They should sketch a histogram of (a) the ideal, expected outcome, (b) an outcome that they think is “realistic,” and (c) an outcome they might see if the die were unfair such that it produced more 4’s.